Wincenty Sleńdziński: Biography

 In 1867, he was given permission to live in Kharkov, where he stayed until he was allowed to leave in 1872.
 He then went to Kraków, where he made the acquaintance of Jan Matejko.
 Later, he went to Dresden, where he lived with Józef Ignacy Kraszewski and his family.
 It was then that he first made a name for himself as a portrait painter.
 He also helped restore the paintings at Kórnik Castle.
 In 1875, after accidentally crossing the Austro-Hungarian border while hiking, he was ordered back to Kharkov.

-In 1883, thanks to an Imperial amnesty, he was able to return to Vilnius and married the widow of a local photographer.
+In 1883, thanks to an Imperial amnesty, Sleńdziński was able to return to Vilnius and married the widow of a local photographer.
 Once again, in addition to his customary portraits, he engaged in restorative work.
 He also created religious frescoes at the Church of St. Casimir and several other notable churches, as well as the chapel of Rasos Cemetery.

 His son, Ludomir Sleńdziński, also became a well-known painter and art professor.
+Sleńdziński died in 1909 in Vilnius.